slcs-jsc/jurassic/README.md

 The binaries will be linked statically, i.e., they can be copied and run on other machines.
 Sometimes this causes problems.
 In this case remove the '-static' flag from the CFLAGS in the Makefile and compile again.

-By default the code will be compiled with OpenMP parallelization.
-If this is not desired remove '-fopenmp' from the CFLAGS.

 By default we use rather strict compiler warnings.
 All warning messages will be turned into errors and no binaries will be produced.
 This behavior is enforced by the flag '-Werror'.

 The binaries will remain in the jurassic/src/ directory.